mkarakaya/algorithms/README.md

 # algorithms
-Various solutions to algorithm problems (generally from hackerrank.com).
+Various solutions in Java to algorithm problems (generally from hackerrank.com).